What to Visit in Treviso

 Houses and Bridges

 In Treviso, in general, there are many old houses, whose history is little known.
-But the look is very attractive.
+But they look very attractive.

 There are ancient paintings right on the walls.
 Or you walk along the arcade and suddenly find an icon right on the wall.
 XVI, XVII century?
 Who knows, maybe older…